 Within thirty (30) business days of receiving the written notice, the Head of School shall respond in writing to the grievant (the “response”).
-The responses summarize the course of the investigation; determine the validity of the grievance appropriate resolution.
+The response summarizes the course of the investigation; determines the validity of the grievance appropriate resolution.

-If, as a result of the investigation, harassment or valid grievance is establishes corrective and remedial action will be taken.
+If, as a result of the investigation, harassment or valid grievance is established, corrective and remedial action will be taken.

 Within fifteen (15) days from receiving the written appeal, the Legal Department will respond in writing to the appellant as to the action to be taken and the reasons therefore.

 The Richard Wright Public Charter School pledges that it will not retaliate against any person who files a complaint in accordance with this policy, or any person who participates in proceedings related to this policy.

 In addition, Richard Wright Public Charter School will not tolerate any form of retaliation against any persons who is making a good faith report or complaint about perceived acts of harassment, discrimination, or who cooperates in an investigation of harassment, discrimination, or a concern.
 Any person who is found to be engaging in any kind of retaliation will be subject to appropriate disciplinary action.

 The Richard Wright Public Charter School may approve modification of the foregoing procedures in a particular case if the modification (a) is for good cause, and (b) does not violate due process rights case if the or policies of Richard Wright Public Charter School.